kevinyswong/kevinyswong.github.io/index.md

-the combination of these three: visuals, music, and plot, in which the camera's and the actors' movements are orchestrated to music against the sumptuous backdrop of a predominant red: the curtains and many of the clothes themselves are red but the color is amplified by the the red lighting casting the hue on the faces and the walls and the floor: a sea of red, just like Bergman's CRIES AND WHISPERS, but Greenaway's film uses the color not to represent repressed passions but rather overt, violent, reactionary revulsion to grotesque overconsumption.
+the combination of these three: visuals, music, and plot, in which the camera's and the actors' movements are orchestrated to music against the sumptuous backdrop of a predominant red: the curtains and many of the clothes themselves are red but the color is amplified by the red lighting casting the hue on the faces and the walls and the floor: a sea of red, just like Bergman's CRIES AND WHISPERS, but Greenaway's film uses the color not to represent repressed passions but rather overt, violent, reactionary revulsion to grotesque overconsumption.
 To me, the plot is merely the platform in which to embed the visuals and the music, and little of the plot would remain in memory if not for